ThomWright/balamb/README.md

 #### Results must be JSON-serialisable

 For this to work, results are required to be serialisable.
-This is so we can store the them, and use them later to re-hydrate a run.
-This will allow us to re-run a set of Seeds, ignoring old seeds and only run the _new_ seeds.
+This is so we can store them, and use them later to re-hydrate a run.
+This allows us to re-run a set of Seeds, ignoring any old seeds and only run the _new_ seeds.
+See [Pre-seeding](#preseed) above.

 To this end, all result types must extend `JsonValue | void`. `JsonValue` is defined in [type-fest](https://github.com/sindresorhus/type-fest).